Saturday, November 19, 2022

 The foyer is grand!

 Upon entering the glorious building, it seems evident that a gay man lived there: a statue of a nude muscular man is the first thing that you see.
-That reminded us of visiting the former palaces of homosexual noblemen in Italy.
+That reminded us of visiting the old palaces of homosexual noblemen in Italy.

 Passing through a stately Gallery, we noticed the narrowness of the seats, as seen below.